The Code of Society: Culture Explained

 the structure of the soul in Plato’s philosophy

-examine and comprehend the civil rights and basic concepts of racism and segregation in the USA in the political, historical and literary context of Harper Lee’s novel To Kill a Mockingbird.
+Examine and comprehend the civil rights and basic concepts of racism and segregation in the USA in the political, historical and literary context of Harper Lee’s novel To Kill a Mockingbird.

 This course is meant to raise awareness on the role of music in the fight for freedom of a community oppressed during the colonial past